Surf, sun, and fun all come together in this popular take on the traditional summer cocktail!

 A blender!
 Instead of shaking the drink in a cocktail shaker and serving it on the rocks, take those ice cubes along with the other ingredients, put them into a blender and pulse mix until it’s nice and smooth and blue.

-If margaritas of any variety are your thing, then Twist and Toast has you covered!
+If margaritas of any variety are your thing, then Twist & Toast has you covered!
 We have several different recipes for you to try out, with even more to come!
 Check out a few of them below:

 Leave a Comment